 A law enforcement employee must account for 84 hours during each work period, by reporting actual hours worked, sick, vacation or compensatory time.
-If an employee reports more than 84 actual hours worked during a work period he or she will receive no additional salary compensation for the actual hours worked between 84 hours and 86; however, the county will provide an hour for hour straight time off benefit for the actual hours worked up to 86 hours during a work period.
+If an employee reports more than 84 actual hours worked during a work period he or she will receive no additional salary compensation (excluding the Detention Center Employees) for the actual hours worked between 84 hours and 86; however, the county will provide an hour for hour straight time off benefit for the actual hours worked up to 86 hours during a work period.